GFAyM/pyECM/README.md

 1. Getting started with some basic plots.
       - `01.Plots.ipynb`
-2. Calculation of ECM in a simple molecule.
+2. Calculation of ECM for a molecule.
+      - `02.ECM_one-molecule_S20symmetry.ipynb`
+      - `03.ECM_one-molecule_C1symmetry.ipynb`
+3. Calculation of ECM in a symmetry path.
-      - `02.ECM_one-molecule.ipynb`
+      - `04.ECM_one-molecule_C1symmetry_path.ipynb`
-3. Calculation of ECM in several molecules.
+4. Calculation of ECM in several molecules.
+      - `05.ECM_several-molecules_C1symmetry.ipynb`
+5. Calculation of ECM and PV contributions to energy for a molecule.
+      - `06.Epv.and.ECM_molecular-contributions.ipynb`
+6. Calculation of ECM for a molecule (integrated with the CSM website).
-      - `04.ECM_several-molecules.ipynb`
+      - `07.ECM_one-molecule_auto-generate.ipynb`

 ## Roadmap
 Ideas under consideration: